What CRC Actually Reviews

 Sample Findings

-Real findings identified from your payroll data — highlighting where inconsistencies, gaps, and risks exist in practice.
+Sample Findings show real payroll issues identified from your payroll data — highlighting where errors, inconsistencies, and risks exist in practice.

-Each issue is clearly explained, supported by data, and linked to its underlying cause — giving you clarity on what’s happening and why.
+Each finding is clearly explained, supported by data, and linked to its underlying cause — giving you a clear view of what happened, why it matters, and where to investigate.

 CLEAR FINDING EXPLANATIONS